react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 #### Themes Combining

-Since both React Navigation and React Native Paper follows same pattern for theming and structure of the theme object is very similiar, we can combine them into one object:
+Since both React Navigation and React Native Paper follows the same pattern for theming and structure of the theme object is very similar, we can combine them into one object:

 ```jsx
 import * as React from 'react';